eclipse-kura/kura/docs/java-application-development/development-environment-setup.md

 ![](./images/development-environment-setup/devenvsetup-8.png)

-When the tasks are completed go to into the Package Explorer and Target Platform > Target-Definition > Kura Target Platform Equinox 3.16.0, and press "Set as Target Platform" located at the top right of the window:
+When the tasks are completed, go to into the Package Explorer and Target Platform > Target-Definition > Kura Target Platform Equinox 3.16.0, and press "Set as Target Platform" located at the top right of the window:

 ![](./images/development-environment-setup/devenvsetup-9.png)